kapiosk/ObsidianCake/Sauces.md

-# Sauces

 ## Mother sauces

 Béchamel, Velouté, Espagnole, Hollandaise, and Tomato.
 Honorable mention to allemande as one of the initial 4.

 ### Roux

 Flour and fat cooked together and used to thicken sauces.
 Different sauces require different _browning_ (white to dark/brown) of the flour and different cuisines use different fats.
-Usually on a 1:1 ratio by weight, and used with about 1:12 ratio with the liquid you wish to thinken.
+Usually on a 1:1 ratio by weight, and used with about 1:12 ratio with the liquid you wish to thicken.

 ### Stock (broth / bouillon)

-A savory cooking liquid created by simmering various ingredients in water.
+A savoury cooking liquid created by simmering various ingredients in water.

 #### Bones